 The Museum boasts it’s very own research room, named after late former Chairman, Kay Fall.
 Open every Thursday from 10am to 1pm during normal Museum opening hours, it can be accessed at other times by prior arrangement.
 A bank of PCs allows researchers access to our fantastic superbly indexed (thanks to the late Shelia Smith) catalogue of thousands of photographs and documents.
 The room is used for temporary exhibitions and can also be hired for small meetings, for which refreshments can be provided.

 We welcome families and children!

-In addition to the dressing-up box, there are two quizzes to help keep the youngsters busy; a very lazy cat to find and other audio points and buttons to press that operate Mecanno and an Air Raid Siren.
+In addition to the dressing-up box, there are two quizzes to help keep the youngsters busy and a very lazy cat to find.
 We also have seasonal events for families at Easter, Halloween and Christmas.